demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

   // ...
 ```

-With this we are done with the following transformation.
+With this, we are done with the following transformation.

 ```fsharp
 AsyncResult<UserId, UserSignupError> -> Async<WebPart>